The Hoyas clinch the Service Academy Challenge title behind a pair of victories on Saturday afternoon

 Coach Williams can be reached via email at email@example.com or in her office at (202) 687-3828.

-Arlisa Williams enters her 10th year as the head coach of the Georgetown University volleyball program in 2015.
-In her first nine seasons at the helm, the Hoyas have posted a 97-164 record with a 34-97 mark in BIG EAST Conference action.
+Arlisa Williams enters her 12th year as the head coach of the Georgetown University volleyball program in 2017.
+With 114 career wins with the Hoyas, she enters the 2017 season with the fourth most wins in program history.

 The Hoyas finished above .500 in two consecutive seasons, going 14-13 overall in 2011.
 Georgetown's 2010 team finished with over 15 wins for the first time since 2004, when the Hoyas went 17-12 and won nine games at home.

-In 2008 Williams helped guide three additional players to individual success, as former two-time All-Conference player Vanessa Dorismond, Caitlin Boland and Kit Niesen all spent time in the NCAA Women's Volleyball Division I top 50 in hitting percentage, assists and block totals respectively.
+In 2008 Williams helped guide three additional players to individual success, as Dorismond, Caitlin Boland and Kit Niesen all spent time in the NCAA Women's Volleyball Division I top 50 in hitting percentage, assists and block totals respectively.

 In addition to growth on the court, Williams' teams have thrived in the classroom.
-Georgetown volleyball has produced 22 BIG EAST All Academic team selections since Williams took over in 2006.
+Georgetown volleyball has produced more than 100 BIG EAST All-Academic team selections since Williams took over in 2006.
 Georgetown volleyball earned the American Volleyball Coaches Association (AVCA) Team Academic Award in 2007, 2009, 2010, and 2011, as the team maintained a grade point average (GPA) over 3.3.